rsharifnasab/my-learning/OOP/2-MemoryModel/README.md

-# memory model of java
+# memory model of Java

 as you know, computer memory have 2 parts: stack and heap